How To Deal With Insurance Companies After An Accident

 Don’t Get Taken For a Ride

-The whole point of having insurance coverage is to receive compensation in the event of an accident.
+The whole point of having insurance coverage is to receive compensation after an accident.
 Yet whichever insurance company you turn to—yours or the at fault party’s—expect that they will look out for their own bottom line, not yours.

 This is exactly why you need a car accident attorney on your side who has the experience required to take on the insurance company and get you the compensation you deserve.

 Before starting Beers & Gordon P.A., our attorneys worked on behalf of insurance companies.
-The experience we received has given us unprecedented insight into how the insurance company will treat you and your case.
-We know how insurance representatives think and can use that knowledge to benefit you to get you the compensation you deserve.
+That experience has given us insight into how the insurance company will treat you and your case.
+We know how insurance representatives think and can use that knowledge to benefit you and pursue the compensation you deserve.

 Contact us today for a free consultation with an attorney to see what you can expect from your case.